drew-chen/boundless/docs/INSTALLATION.md

 ## Copy db creditals into init.js
 From the root directory
 Back to the build computer terminal go into editor for init.js and paste the firebase credentials into ./init.js.
-For example:
+That is:
 ```js
   var firebaseConfig = {
     apiKey: "...",